by Wayne Cresser

 Wright’s movie is a lively mélange of talking heads (from record producer Muff Winwood to Franz Ferdinand’s Alex Kapranos), various forms of animation, TV and live concert footage, and interviews with the California-born Mael brothers who comprise Sparks, Russel of the mop top and androgynous falsetto, and Ron of the toothbrush moustache and keyboard dexterity.
 Chronologically arranged, it’s a film that works best for the uninitiated since anybody who’s listened to Sparks since the mid-1970s is painfully aware of one of the film’s recurrent themes: recognition for Sparks’ brand of rock music, that is, getting their due for what they’ve done, has been capricious.

-In fact, it’s a familiar thread by now when Sparks puts out a record, for example, 2003’s ‘Lil Beethoven,” featuring the sublime, “My Baby’s Taking Me Home,” and oddly touching, “I Married Myself,” and some wag writes about “a renewed interest” in the band, or overreaches and describes the work as “Sparks very own Kid A.“
+In fact, it’s a familiar thread by now.
+When Sparks puts out a record, for example, 2003’s ‘Lil Beethoven,” featuring the sublime, “My Baby’s Taking Me Home,” and oddly touching, “I Married Myself,” there will be some wag or another writing about “a renewed interest” in the band, or overreaching and calling the work, “Sparks very own Kid A.“

 As Wright’s film so effectively points out, Sparks are art pop chameleons.
-They reinvent themselves time and again.
+They reinvent themselves for their own entertainment and invite us to come along.
 Sometimes their choices are great, sometimes not-so great, but the results will always be daring, witty, and all their own.
 And they’ve been doing it forever.